 Question: Is it really possible to grow a pineapple from the top portion of a fresh pineapple purchased from the grocery store?

 By next spring the plant should be well-rooted and actively growing.
-Active growth can be encouraged with a light application of a liquid houseplant fertilizer every 2-to-3 weeks.
+Active growth can be encouraged with frequent light applications of a liquid houseplant fertilizer.